An Essential Amalfi Coast Travel Guide

 Ravello

-An elegant town, Ravello is blessed with lush gardens, quiet corners and a lofty setting overlooking the azure Mediterranean coast.
+An elegant town, Ravello is blessed with lush gardens, quiet corners, and a lofty setting overlooking the azure Mediterranean coast.
 The heart of Ravello is the 11th-century cathedral and Villa Rufolo, a 13th-century villa built by a wealthy merchant family.

 Capri

 An hour boat ride away from Sorrento, the seductive isle of Capri makes a wonderful day trip.
 Its claim to fame is the Blue Grotto, a sparkling sea cave surrounded by dramatic limestone cliffs.
 You’ll have to squeeze into the narrow opening to enter the grotto, but you’ll be rewarded with jaw-dropping scenery.
-Also worth exploring in Capri is Piazza Umberto and the The Church of San Michele in Anacapri.
+Also worth exploring in Capri is Piazza Umberto and the Church of San Michele in Anacapri.

 Sorrento